AldoSuba/docs.buf.build/docs/bsr/introduction.md

    Protobuf files through a browsable UI with syntax highlighting, definitions, and references.

-4. **Code generation** - The BSR makes possible two distinct forms of code
+4. **Code generation** - The BSR powers two distinct forms of code generation:
-   generation:

-   - _Local code generation_: The BSR contains remote references that allow you to immediately generate code for your language of choice.
-Use your existing `protoc` plugins, run `buf generate`, and you're ready to go.

-   - _Remote code generation (alpha)_: Don't want to manage plugins?
-No problem.
-     The BSR offers remote code generation through hosted plugins and templates.
+    - *Hosted Plugins*: The Buf team manages hosted protobuf plugins that can be referenced in [`buf.gen.yaml`][buf-gen-yaml] files.
+Code generation takes place remotely on the BSR and generated source code is written out to disk.

-     The remote-generated code is stored in a managed software repository that you fetch like any other library with tools you already know: `go get`, `mvn install`, `pip install`, `npm install`, etc.
+    - *Generated Assets*: The BSR exposes generated assets through managed software repositories you fetch like any other library with tools you already know: `go get` or `npm install`.

 ### Why the BSR?